Projective clone homomorphisms: Oligomorphic Clones

 where $\gamma$ is applied to the functions in the tuple $r_j$ componentwise.
 This set is a subset of $\Aut(\Delta)^{2\cdot |\Sigma|}$.
 It has been shown in~\cite{Topo-Birk} that for all $k\geq 1$, the space $\overline{\Aut(\Delta)}^k$ factored by the equivalence relation where $(\delta_1,\ldots,\delta_k)$ and $(\delta_1',\ldots,\delta_k')$ are identified iff there exists $\gamma\in\Aut(\Delta)$ such that $(\delta_1,\ldots,\delta_k)=(\gamma\circ \delta_1',\ldots,\gamma\circ\delta_k')$ is compact.
 Hence, the above set has an accumulation point in $\overline{\Aut(\Delta)}^{2\cdot |\Sigma|}$, which we denote by $((\beta^{s,t}_s,\beta^{s,t}_t)\;|\; (s,t)\in\Sigma)$.
 Clearly, all components of this tuple are elements of $\overline{\Aut(\Delta)}$, and $\beta^{s,t}_s(\xi'(s))=\beta^{s,t}_t(\xi'(t))$ for all $(s,t)\in\Sigma$. \end{proof}

-In the following proposition, we establish a positive answer to Question~\ref{quest:main} for a certain class of function clones which is of great importance in applications -- cf.~ the discussion and references in Section~\ref{sect:results}.
+In the following theorem we establish a positive answer to Question~\ref{quest:main} for a certain class of function clones which is of great importance in applications -- cf.~ the discussion and references in Section~\ref{sect:results}.

 \begin{thm} Let $\Delta$ be a homogeneous structure in a finite relational language.
 Let $\fC$ be a closed function clone of canonical functions with respect to $\Delta$ such that $\fC\supseteq \Aut(\Delta)$.
 If $\fC$ has a projective homomorphism, then so does $\fC_\infty^{\typ}$.
-In particular, $\fC$ then has a continuous projective homomorphism. \end{thm} \begin{proof} If $\fC_\infty^{\typ}$ has no projective homomorphism, then there is a finite set $\Sigma$ of equations (in an arbitrary signature for the functions in $\fC_\infty^{\typ}$) which is not satisfiable in $\mathbf 1$.
-By the preceding proposition, $\fC$ then satisfies $\Sigma$ modulo outside elementary embeddings.
-Hence, it cannot have a projective homomorphism, which proves the contraposition of the first statement of the proposition.
-For the final statement, recall that $\fC$ has a continuous homomorphism onto $\fC_\infty^{\typ}$ by our discussion above, and hence composing homomorphisms we get hat if $\fC_\infty^{\typ}$ has a projective homomorphism, then $\fC$ has a continuous projective homomorphism. \end{proof}
+In particular, $\fC$ then has a continuous projective homomorphism. \end{thm} \begin{proof} If $\fC_\infty^{\typ}$ has no projective homomorphism, then there is a finite set $\Sigma$ of equations (in an arbitrary signature for the functions in $\fC_\infty^{\typ}$) which is not satisfiable in $\Pro$.
+By Proposition~\ref{prop:equations}, $\fC$ then satisfies $\Sigma$ modulo outside elementary embeddings.
+Hence, it cannot have a projective homomorphism, which proves the contraposition of the first statement of the theorem.
+For the final statement, recall that $\fC$ has a continuous homomorphism onto $\fC_\infty^{\typ}$ by our discussion above, and hence composing homomorphisms we obtain that if $\fC_\infty^{\typ}$ has a projective homomorphism, then $\fC$ has a continuous projective homomorphism. \end{proof}